failedcoder12/Hamming-Codes/Design.md

 * Future work should address the best possible reduction that can be achieved as no lower bound is known in general.

 * Finally, it will be of interest to compute the error-reducing properties of other well-known families of codes such as BCH codes.

-*
+* Finally, it will be of interest to compute the error-reducing properties of other well-known families of codes such as BCH codes.

 **CONSTRAINS :**